godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_exports.rst

 ::

-    ## This is the description.
     @export var number: int = 5

 In that example the value ``5`` will be saved and visible in the property editor.
-The description, shown on mouse over in the inspector, is set using a double ``##`` comment directly above the property.

 An exported variable must be initialized to a constant expression or have a type specifier in the variable.
 Some of the export annotations have a specific type and don't need the variable to be typed (see the